kristoff-it/superhtml/README.md

 </ul>
 ```

-This will still be reported as an error by SuperHTML because otherwise the following snippet would have to be considered correct (while it's much probably a typo):
+This will still be reported as an error by SuperHTML because otherwise the following snippet would have to be considered correct (while it's most probably a typo):

 ```html
 <h1>Title<h1>